Platelets Count Test: What is the Normal Platelet Count? Important Guide!

-Platelets bind together forming a blood clot to stop bleeding
+- Platelets bind together forming a blood clot to stop bleeding

-The platelet count is a part of a complete blood test
+- The platelet count is a part of a complete blood test

-Normal platelet count is between 1,50,000 and 4,50,000 per µL of blood
+- Normal platelet count is between 1,50,000 and 4,50,000 per µL of blood

 A high platelet count or a low platelet count can be a sign of certain medical conditions.
-Read on to know what high and low platelets suggest and what should be the normal platelet count range.Additional Read: RBC Count Test: Why is it Important and What is the RBC Normal Range?
+Read on to know what high and low values suggest and what should be the normal platelet count range.Additional Read: RBC Count Test: Why is it Important and What is the RBC Normal Range?

 Platelets count is a test done to know the number of platelets in your blood.
 It may be used to diagnose or monitor conditions that affect the number of platelets.
 These conditions include: